alexandreevbg/gemini-live-voice-assistant/README.md

 To train a custom wake word model in English language, you can use the following Google Colab notebook: https://colab.research.google.com/drive/1q1oe2zOyZp7UsB3jJiQ1IFn8z5YfjwEb?usp=sharing

 To train a custom wake word model in other languages supported by Piper, you can use the same notebook with a simple patch that replace the English voice with another one.
-In the **training/** you will find two python scripts for generating the samples:
+In the **training/** directory you will find two python scripts for generating the samples:
 - **generate_samples_pt.py** - the original script included in the piper-sample-generator package, working with PyTorch models
 - **generate_samples_onnx.py** - the modified script working with ONNX models